Emergency medical services in Germany: Ground Ambulances

 Additionally, the Mehrzweckfahrzeug (MZF), or multi-purpose vehicle – often referred to as a Notfallkrankenwagen (N-KTW) or Kombinationsfahrzeug (KOM) – serves a dual role as patient transport vehicle and as backup for emergency responses and usually conforms to type B of DIN EN 1789.

 Other vehicles that are also employed include neonatal units for special pediatric care and transport, intensive care transport units (ITW) for transporting ICU-patients from hospital to hospital with an emergency physician on board, ambulances for obese patients, special infectious transport units and disaster response supply vehicles.
+Some larger cities (i.e. Hamburg, Berlin) still operate Notarztwägen (NAW), a RTW supplemented by an emergency physician and additional material, although this system has become rather outdated, due to its lack of flexibility.

 Air Ambulance

-Airbound EMS is an integral part of german EMS system, patient care and transport costs are covered by health insurances.
+Airbound EMS is an integral part of German EMS system, patient care and transport costs are covered by health insurances.

 Germany has a well-developed air ambulance network, consisting of primary EMS helicopters, interhospital transport and dual use helicopters.
 Most of them are operated by Germany's largest automobile club ADAC, the non-profit "Deutsche Rettungsflugwacht e.V."
 (DRF) and the German Ministry of the Interior.
 Germany is completely covered by EMS helicopters, however most of them operate only during daytime.

 Medical crew includes both a Notarzt and a Notfallsanitäter additionally qualified as HEMS Crewmember.
 Medical crews mostly are provided by associated hospitals or cooperating EMS organizations, the operating entity provides the pilots.
 Depending on helicopter type there may be an additional flight technician assigned to the crew.